 Pacific Maritime Security and Challenges for the U.S. and ROK Navies

 The United States and South Korea pledged in 2021 to work to strengthen maritime law enforcement capabilities and interoperability among partners in the Pacific.
 Korea’s New Southern Policy (NSP) and the U.S. Free and Open Indo-Pacific (FOIP) strategy both offer tools for such joint engagement.
 However, there is room to significantly expand cooperation between the countries’ navies to promote security and stability in the Western Pacific.
-To address this, the National Bureau of Asian Research (NBR) and the Korean Institute for Maritime Strategy (KIMS) will convene four distinguished panelists on November 30 at 7 p.m.
-EST (December 1 at 9 a.m.
-KST) to explore opportunities for enhanced naval collaboration within the framework of the U.S.-ROK alliance.
+To address this, NBR and the Korea Institute for Maritime Strategy (KIMS) convened four distinguished panelists on November 30, 2021, to explore opportunities for enhanced naval collaboration within the framework of the U.S.-ROK alliance.

 Chung Eui-sung, Korea Institute for Maritime Strategy